datamllab/rlcard/README.md

 	*  Group 2: 117349516

 **News:**
+*   We have updated the tutorials in Jupyter Notebook to help you walk through RLCard!
+Please check [RLCard Tutorial](https://github.com/datamllab/rlcard-tutorial).
 *   All the algorithms can suppport [PettingZoo](https://github.com/PettingZoo-Team/PettingZoo) now.
 Please check [here](examples/pettingzoo).
 Thanks the contribtuion from [Yifei Cheng](https://github.com/ycheng517).
 *   Please follow [DouZero](https://github.com/kwai/DouZero), a strong Dou Dizhu AI and the [ICML 2021 paper](https://arxiv.org/abs/2106.06135).
 An online demo is available [here](https://douzero.org/).
 The algorithm is also integrated in RLCard.
 See [Training DMC on Dou Dizhu](docs/toy-examples.md#training-dmc-on-dou-dizhu).
 *   Our package is used in [PettingZoo](https://github.com/PettingZoo-Team/PettingZoo).
 Please check it out!